agco/hapi-harvester/README.md

     },
     handler: [Function] }

-// which can easily be overridden
-// an options hash parameter is merged on top of the generated route definition const brandsGet = hh.routes.get(brands, {
+// you are in full control to change the object before passing it to server.route server.route(_.merge(brandsGet, {
         config: {
             auth: false,
             description: 'Get brands',
             notes: 'Returns all the brands we are looking for',
             tags: ['api']
         }
-})
+    }))

 ```